Cape Hatteras Light Station

 2003 marked the 200th Anniversary Year of the first lighthouse at Cape Hatteras!!

 Open All Year except Dec.
 25, 9am - 6pm in summer, 9am - 5pm rest of year.
-The lighthouse opens for climbing mid-April until mid-October.
+The lighthouse opens for climbing mid-April and the last day for climbing is Columbus Day in October.
+Climbing tickets are $8 for adults and $4 for senior citizens (62 or older), children (11 and under, and at least 42" tall), and the disabled.
 Tickets are required; please visit http://www.nps.gov/caha/planyourvisit/climbing-the-cape-hatteras-lighthouse.htm for more information or call252-995-4474.
 During the summer CAHA offers ‘full moon’ climbs.
 Two groups climb the evening of full moons aided only by flashlights.